jetstream-cloud/js2docs/docs/general/policies.md

 * * *

-### Sanctioned countries (not eligible to use Jetstream)
+### Sanctioned countries (not eligible to use Jetstream2)

-In accordance to federal guidelines, Jetstream will not be accessible to IP ranges from the following countries:
+In accordance to federal guidelines, Jetstream2 will not be accessible to IP ranges from the following countries:

 *   Cuba